4 Things to Consider When Building a Viable Marketplace Startup from Scratch

 Of course, you don’t have to use all these strategies to be credible.
 Choose the most important things for the type and model of your market and focus on them.

-To build a viable and successful marketplace startup from scratch, you don’t need to think about thousands of details.
+To develop a viable and successful marketplace startup from scratch, you don’t need to think about thousands of details.
 Start by thinking through the main aspects that define the shape of your platform and how it will interact with the outside world.
 We also highly recommend evaluating your startup idea with the Lean Canvas and building an MVP first.

 Don’t forget to subscribe to our blog to get more insights and tips about startups and how to grow a successful business without having to kiss too many frogs.